pateriks/EnergyFlows/README.md

 # EnergyFlows
-This project is developed as a part of investigating energy flow visualization
+This code is developed as a part of investigating energy flow visualization